 Generative AI excels when acting on behalf of a user, but it breaks down when an agent must act on behalf of a brand or organisation.
-That’s where controllable AI comes in.
+That’s where Neuro-Symbolic AI comes in.
 To prove the point, we ran a set of real-world evaluations that pit Apollo-1 against today’s flagship LLM agents.
 This evaluation involved 120 multi-turn shopping conversations against Amazon’s live product catalog, covering everything from product discovery and cart operations to policy guardrails, with no hand-curated prompts and no retries.

 This result was achieved using a strict, one-shot scoring methodology.
 Unlike most leaderboards that cherry-pick the best response from batches of generations, we score the first and only response.
 It’s a simple, reproducible, and brutally honest snapshot of how an agent performs when a real customer is waiting.